wacncontent/CustomizeTool/output/articles/virtual-machines-extensions-customscript.md

 ### Upload files to a non default storage containers.

 This use case shows how to use a non-default storage either within the same subscription or in a different subscription for uploading scripts/files.
-Here we’ll use an existing VM but the same operations can be done while creating a new VM.
+Here we'll use an existing VM but the same operations can be done while creating a new VM.

         Get-AzureVM -Name $name -ServiceName $servicename | Set-AzureVMCustomScriptExtension -StorageAccountName $storageaccount -StorageAccountKey $storagekey -ContainerName $container -FileName 'file1.ps1','file2.ps1' -Run 'file.ps1' | Update-AzureVM
   ### Upload scripts to multiple containers across different storage accounts.